 Virgo constellation lies in the southern sky.
 Its name means “virgin” in Latin.
 The constellation is represented by the symbol ♍.
-Virgo is one of the twelve zodiac constellations, first catalogued by the Greek astronomer Ptolemy in the 2nd century.
+Virgo is one of the 12 zodiac constellations, first catalogued by the Greek astronomer Ptolemy in the 2nd century.

 It contains Spica, one of the brightest stars in the night sky.